Sampad2006/Assignments-Programming-Practice-Lab/README.md

-This repository contains the C codes in the programming practice lab at BCSE-2.
+This repository contains the C and C++ codes for the programming practice lab at BCSE-2.
-All latest updated code after each class needs to be updated.
+All latest updated code can be found.

 Sampad De
 002410501025